Analysis | Trump’s twin post-election failures

 New cases lead to more hospitalizations and, ultimately, to more deaths.
 In every state, the number of new deaths per day has increased since Nov.
 3, with a majority of states seeing new highs in the average daily death toll since the election.

 Since Nov.
-3, nearly 50,000 Americans have died from the coronavirus, more than one out of every six deaths since the pandemic emerged in the United States.
+3, nearly 50,000 Americans have died of covid-19, more than 1 out of every 6 deaths since the pandemic emerged in the United States.
 Trump, focused on trying to wrench a second consecutive term in office away from the will of the voters, has barely tried to slow the virus’s spread.

 Trump deserves as much credit for the ongoing focus on the pandemic after Nov.
-4 as he does for the effort to claim that he only lost because of fraud.
-On both subjects, his pre-election predictions have proven false.
+4 as he does for the effort to claim that he lost only because of fraud.
+On both subjects, his pre-election predictions have proved wrong.